JorgesNofulla/CloudcomparePlugins/README.md

 # CloudcomparePlugins

-There are many known issues with CloudCompare wheel buidlings and I hope these pre build wheels with a simple tutorial will help.
+There are many issues while trying to build CloudCompare wheels and I hope these pre-build wheels with a simple tutorial will help.

 ## Notes
 This method is tested using Ubuntu in a Linux subsystem in Windows.

+## Wheels

+[`Wheels`](./Wheels/): Images used in this repository

 ## Installation
 1. First you need to install brew in your ubuntu